Pruthviraj-S/xsshunter/README.md

 docker-compose up xsshunterexpress
 ```

-Assuming all has gone well, you'll see an admin password printed onto your screen.
-Use this to log into the web panel now hosted at `https://your-hostname.com/admin/`.

-**NOTE**: The very first HTTP request to your instance will be slow due to the fact that the service will automatically generate a TLS/SSL certificate.
-This should only take ~15 seconds.

 ## Features
 * **Managed XSS payload fires**: Manage all of your XSS payloads in your XSS Hunter account's control panel.